Note: I use the preview version of Entity Framework Core 2.0 (2.0.0-preview2-final). Things may change after the final version is released

 When you design a database, you sometimes need to add columns to track when a record changed and who made the change.
 To clarify, you add the following columns:

 You can easily use default values and triggers to handle the CreatedAt and LastUpdatedAt columns.
-Honestly, creating these triggers are boring and you won't do it by yourself.
-Moreover, it can be hard to set the user name because it's an application information.
-Indeed, in a web context, there is only one user that connects to the database.
-So, you cannot set the value of the tracking columns using the CURRENT_USER function.
+However, writing these triggers is tedious, and setting the user name is difficult because it is application-level information.
+In a web context, only one database user connects to the database, so you cannot rely on the CURRENT_USER function to store the actual application user.

 #Read/Write properties

-In this case, the entity will have read/write properties.
-This means, the value of the properties can be changed by your code.
+In this case, the entity has read/write properties, meaning their values can be changed by your code.

 C#